 In this inter-traditional, beginner-friendly group ritual on the evening of the full moon, we will gather under this powerful light and explore energy of the second full moon of the year.
-This ritual will focus on togetherness, magical acts of service, returning blood to once-cold limbs, and engaging the physical body.

 Please be advised that there will be smoke offerings, light feasting, light physical activity (sitting and standing), chanting, percussion, and meditation.
 Attendees should be comfortable in the presence of animal curios, as well as some moderate participation.

 $15 // Light refreshments provided for our ritual feast.